The Little Mermaid Inspired Short Story

 “I can’t take the chance of losing this, this feeling.”

-It didn’t take him long to put me in position: on the floor leaning on my elbow, legs out beside me, and my hair down and draped over the front of me like a mermaid’s.
+It didn’t take him long to direct me into position.
+I was on the floor leaning on my elbow, legs out beside me, and my hair down and draped over the front of my chest, like a mermaid’s.
 I knew he was in his zone, no longer seeing me, but seeing through me and to my spirit.

 Trying to laugh at the thought, I felt a strange pinch in the middle of my stomach.
-An involuntary grunt finally came from my throat, and when I realized I could make this sound, I tried to get Philip’s attention, but he didn’t hear me—too focused in his work.
+An involuntary grunt finally came from my throat, and when I realized I could make this sound, I tried to get Philip’s attention.

 I squeezed my eyes open and shut, trying to clear the buzzing that had begun in my head.
-And then I saw it…. waves of color beamed from me to Philip’s swooping arm.
-At first I thought it was the result of the light bulbs and my blinking, but it didn’t go away.
+And then I saw the waves of color beaming from me to Philip’s swooping arm.
+At first, I thought it was the result of the light bulbs and my blinking, but it didn’t go away.
 It was dark outside, so there was no sun playing with the window’s glass.
 These streams of gold and red and blue were coming from me.

-Suddenly, I felt a sharp pain run up my arm, and it couldn’t hold me up any longer.
-I collapsed. “…and it seemed as if a two-edged sword went through her delicate body: she fell into a swoon, and lay like one dead…” I thought Philip would soon look at me and tell me to sit up—but minutes passed, and he never glanced away from the canvas.
-The pain moved down to my legs and so did the beams of colorful light. “…she felt as if treading upon the points of needles or sharp knives.”
+Suddenly, I felt a sharp pain run up my arm, and I couldn’t hold myself up any longer.
+I collapsed. “… and it seemed as if a two-edged sword went through her delicate body: she fell into a swoon, and lay like one dead …” I thought Philip would soon notice me and tell me to sit up—but minutes passed, and he never glanced away from the canvas.
+The pain moved down to my legs and so did the beams of colorful light. “… she felt as if treading upon the points of needles or sharp knives.”

 As I grew weaker, my confusion faded.
 It became clear that if I didn’t get Philip’s attention, I would die, which promptly turned into: if I don’t stop Philip, I will die.
 “Haste, then; he or you must die before sunrise.”

-With each breath, my lungs tightened as if the air itself was poison.
+With each breath, my lungs tightened as if the air in the room was poisonous.
 I coughed and gagged, but still Philip did not stir.
 Finally, I lay beside him at his easel, taking a moment to gather some strength.
 The hand that held the scissors ached and so did my heart at the thought of what I had to do to survive.
 I used the rest of my might to pull myself up, leaning on my left hand, and brought the weapon behind my head with my right.